thenikso/angular-inview/README.md

 An additional attribute `in-view-offset` can be speficied to add a virtual offset to the element that will anticipate or delay the in view event.
+The offset can be:

+- a number: indicating how much to move down (or up if negative) the top position of the element for the purpose of inview testing;
+- an array of two numbers representing the top and bottom offset respectively;
+this may virtually change the height of the element for inview testing.

 ### InViewContainer